department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/conditions-related-to-service-era/world-war-ii.md

 <li class="process-step list-three">

-Find out if you can get disability compensation (monthly payments) and other benefits if you have a health condition that started—or became worse—during your active-duty service.
+Find out if you can get disability compensation (monthly payments) and other benefits if you have an illness or injury caused—or made worse—by your active-duty service.
 [Learn more about disability benefits](/disability-benefits/).

 </li>
 </ol>